William Contreras Preview, Player Props: Brewers vs. Padres

 William Contreras At The Plate

-- Among the qualified hitters in baseball, his batting average ranks 31st, his on-base percentage ranks 32nd, and he is 61st in the league in slugging.

-- Contreras enters this game on a five-game hitting streak.
-In his last games, he's hitting .389 with one homer.
+- He ranks 30th in batting average, 32nd in on base percentage, and 61st in slugging among qualified hitters in baseball.

+- Contreras will look to extend his six-game hitting streak.
+He's batting .294 with one homer over the course of his last games.

-- Contreras has picked up a hit in 69.2% of his 107 games this season, with more than one hit in 29.9% of those games.
+- Contreras has picked up a hit in 69.4% of his 108 games this year, with more than one hit in 29.6% of them.

-- Contreras has driven home a run in 39 games this season (36.4%), including more than one RBI in 14.0% of his games and producing three or more of his team's runs on five occasions..
+- In 37% of his games this year, Contreras has had at least one RBI.
+He's picked up more than one in 14.8% and driven in three or more of his team's runs in five contests.

+- He has scored a run in 49 games this season, with multiple runs 13 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.